Joanneyoung01/Joanneyoung01/README.md

 <div align="right">September 2010 - July 2013</div>

 - **Final Major Project:** As a student, I found it difficult to find adhoc jobs in my local area to help make ends meet.
 I created a website using PHP, Javascript, HTML and CSS which hosted jobs postings by employers, and students could sign up using their university email address and apply to jobs via a jobs board.
+Code can be found [here](https://github.com/Joanneyoung01/university-final-year-project).
 - **Core subjects:** History of the Web, Interface design, Accessibility, Project Delivery and Technical Coding modules.
 I selected PHP, SQL, Javacript, and HTML/CSS as my focussed technical languages.

 **Kesteven and Grantham Girls School** - A levels in Business, Media, Theatre and Dance.